Donitzo/godot-simple-portal-system/README.md

 If the player in your game has a physical shape, such as hands or a body, having these parts cross the portal surface before teleporting the player to the exit will cause them to disappear.
 There are several solutions to this issue:

 * Create a dummy player at the exit portal and move it using `real_to_exit_transform`.
 This stand-in will replace the missing player as it moves through the portal.
 * Instead of a single portal, create two pairs of one-way portals with a buffer zone between them.
 This allows the player to fully enter the buffer zone before being teleported to the exit.
-Keep in mind that this forces you to model the same buffer zone in both sides of the portal.
+Keep in mind that this forces you to model the same buffer zone on both sides of the portal.
 * With a single pair of portals, create a buffer zone by moving the mesh surface backward along the Z-axis (+Y in Blender).
 Note that since the exit camera's near clipping range calculations assume the mesh is at Z=0, you may need to adjust the near clipping range through `exit_near_subtract` or another method.
 Anecdotally, in my game, I prefer making the portals shaped like a hard-edged lens like `/‾‾‾‾\` rather than `______`.
 This provides a buffer zone for the player to move their hand in while still occupying the same space as a flat portal.

 ## Raycasting